Laxmi0412/Titanic-EDA-Tableau-Project-/README.md

-# 🚢 Titanic Survival Analysis
+# 🚢  Titanic Survival Analysis | EDA & Tableau Dashboard

 A data visualization project exploring survival patterns from the Titanic dataset using Tableau Public.